How to do Janu Sirsasana, Head Beyond the Knee Pose – stretching, seated yoga posture.

 Janu Sirsasana B

-5. As you stay in the pose, keep moving the floating ribs forward.
+4. A more advanced variation (Janu Sirsasana B) is to sit on the heel of the bent leg.
+Place the heel under the perineum and if possible have the ankle hinged at a right angle.
+The toes point forward, rather than out to the side.5.
+As you stay in the pose, keep moving the floating ribs forward.
 Roll the shoulders away from the ears.
 Loop the hands around the sole of the foot, clasping the left wrist in the right hand.
 Bend the elbows.
 Press the back of the left knee to the floor.
 Stretch out the toes.
 Increase the intensity of the stretch in the right lower back by pressing the right thigh and knee to the floor.
 Stay for 10 breaths or longer.
 Inhale to come up and repeat on the other side.

 Tips